 In the beginning, the duck was excellent in swimming; in fact, he was better than the instructor.
 However, in the rest of the classes, it was a different story.
 The duck got average grades in flying, failed the climbing class and was very poor in running.
 In fact, running caused his webbed feet to become so sore that eventually, he became only average in swimming.
 But average was quite acceptable, so nobody worried about that, except the duck.

 The rabbit started at the top of his class in running but soon developed cramps in his leg muscles because of so much make-up work in swimming.
 Before long he couldn’t run as fast as he had before he started school.
 But that was all right with everyone, except the rabbit.

 As you would guess, the squirrel was excellent at climbing.
-However, he got so beaten up from jumping out of trees trying to learn how to fly, that he didn’t have the energy or the strength to climb like before.
+However, he got so beat up from jumping out of trees trying to learn how to fly, that he didn’t have the energy or the strength to climb like before.
 So he only got a “B” in climbing and a “C” in running.
 These were passing grades, but he remembered the good old days when he was the best climber.